dangry/Trains_java/README.md

 ### Actions:

- **- GraphAction** is the interface that will be used by services, in this case TextService.
+ - **GraphAction** is the interface that will be used by services, in this case TextService.
- **- GraphActionFactory** is used map actions implementations to be returned to consumers.
+ - **GraphActionFactory** is used map actions implementations to be returned to consumers.
- **- NumberOfPathsWithExactStops, NumberOfPathsWithLimitDistance, NumberOfPathsWithMaxStops, RouteDistance, and ShortestRouteDistance** are the implementations of GraphAction interface.
+ - **NumberOfPathsWithExactStops, NumberOfPathsWithLimitDistance, NumberOfPathsWithMaxStops, RouteDistance, and ShortestRouteDistance** are the implementations of GraphAction interface.
 This are the concrete actions that will be used by consumers.

 #### Models:
  - **Edges**: Represent the **railroads** of Kiwiland train system.
 They have a destination and a length.